jvanbockryck/nem-catapult-metadata-proposal/README.md

 Alternatively, if the registration of an account would allow metadata, a DID could be provided via metadata.
 In that case, it would be good to make this a "nem" metadata property:
 >**"nem:did"**

 Metadata conditions can be applied to the "nem:accountAlias" - or, alternatively on "nem:did" - to add a constraint, e.g. to make it unique, via the "nem:isUnique" condition.
-Using such condition, a value of a "nem:accountAlias" can only be used once, which is exactly the behaviour that  is required for an identity property.
+Using such condition, a value of a "nem:accountAlias" can only be used once, which is exactly the behavior that  is required for an identity property.

 ## Example of using conditions on identity metadata
 The "d-id:documentHash" metadata property should have the following conditions: